jordanshatford/plex/docs/3-qBittorrent.md

 ## Setup

+Please reference the official documentation while running through the setup.
+It can be found [here](https://github.com/qbittorrent/qBittorrent/wiki).

 1. Launch the qBittorrent web interface `http://${YOUR_IP}:8080`.
    > NOTE: if this is the first time launching you should check the docker logs for the default user password by running `docker compose logs qbittorrent`.
 2. Login to the web interface.